vanshugoel/Membership-Dashboard/README.md

 # 🏋️ Membership Dashboard

 A modern full-stack Membership Management Dashboard built using the **MERN Stack**.
-The application enables administrators to efficiently manage gym members through a clean, responsive interface with complete CRUD functionality, search capabilities, dashboard analytics, and secure backend integration.
+The application enables administrators to efficiently manage members through a clean, responsive interface with complete CRUD functionality, search capabilities, dashboard analytics, and secure backend integration.

 ---